 There are a lot of new people, sights, and sounds in a dental office for a child to get used to, and it’s important that we ease them gently into the idea of visiting the dentist.
 The sooner you begin bringing your young child or children into our office, the sooner visiting the dentist will start to feel normal.
 We always encourage families to have their dental cleanings and exams in Birmingham, AL together so that receiving quality dental care truly becomes a family effort.
 Call our office to speak with our front desk about scheduling your family’s dental appointments.

-Regular check-ups with our Birmingham Dentist improve childhood dental care
+Check-ups with our Birmingham children's dentist to improve dental health

 During your child’s early dental visits, Dr. Cook will focus on making sure that their baby teeth stay healthy.
 Baby teeth act as placeholders, providing permanent teeth with the space necessary to develop properly.
 Losing a baby tooth too soon can create problems down the road, like crowding and misalignment of permanent teeth.